ansys/scade-example-smart-boiler-control/doc/source/contributing.rst

 Post issues
 -----------

-..
-   the `Ansys SCADE Smart Boiler Control Example Issues <https://github.com/ansys/scade-example-smart-boiler-control/issues>`_

-page to submit questions, report bugs, and request new features.
+ Use the `Ansys SCADE Smart Boiler Control Example Issues <https://github.com/ansys/scade-example-smart-boiler-control/issues>`_ page to submit questions, report bugs, and request new features.
 When possible, use these templates:

 * Bug, problem, error: For filing a bug report